-However, it should be mentioned that rubies used in mechanical watch movements are synthetic ruby.
-Indeed Augustus Verneuil established in 1902 a process to produce rubies in the laboratory.
-This process has even taken the name of its inventor, known as the Verneuil process.
-Before the invention of this process, the mechanical watches were provided with real rubiesthus, the more their number increased, the higher the value of the watch.
-Since synthetic ruby is much cheaper to produce than conventional ruby, it has spread widely in the watch industry, especially since the rise in the price of ruby in 1920.
+It should be mentioned that the rubies used in mechanical watch movements are synthetic rubies.
+Indeed, Auguste Verneuil established in 1902 a process to produce rubies in the laboratory.
+This process has even taken the name of its inventor, it is called Verneuil process.
+Before the invention of this process, mechanical watches were provided with real rubies, so the more their number increased the higher the value of the watch.
+Since synthetic ruby is much cheaper to produce than conventional ruby, it has become widely used in the watch industry, especially since the price of ruby soared in 1920.
 Synthetic rubies used in a mechanical watch have exactly the same chemical properties as traditional ruby.
-Synthetic ruby is the result of melting between the powder ofaluminium oxide and red dye.
+Synthetic ruby is the result of the fusion between aluminum oxide powder and red dye.

-To sum up, a movement that includes many rubies will not necessarily be more expensive because the synthetic ruby has a low market value.
-On the other hand, the more rubies a movement possesses, the more complex it is and can therefore be a guarantee of a certain quality.
+In conclusion, a movement with many rubies will not necessarily be more expensive because the synthetic ruby has a low market value.
+On the other hand, the more jewels a movement has, the more "complex" it is and therefore can be a guarantee of a certain quality.